quartictech/platform/docs/src/code_repo.md

 - a `quartic.yml` file exists at the top level.
 - explicit pipeline steps are in a module folder (`__init__.py` exists.)

-Both of these can be checked for and configured using the Quartic Line Interface (QLI).
+Both of these can be checked for and configured using the Quartic Command Line Interface (QLI).

 ## Setting up a repo